-program, developed through the Technical School in Mexico, awards White, Yellow and Green Belt certifications, empowering associates to lead continuous improvement initiatives and promote operational excellence.
+Through the Technical School in Mexico, awards White, Yellow and Green Belt certifications. empowering associates to lead continuous improvement initiatives and promote operational excellence in supply chain processes.

 Evaluation: promoting high performance with leadership in proximity

 The performance appraisal model has been revamped to align with annual strategic priorities.
 Its goal is to continue promoting a high-performance culture in each of its associates and leaders, defining strategic objectives that impact the organization.
 It includes a 360-degree assessment process, which focuses on developing key skills and behaviors, ensuring that the system is clear and understandable to everyone.